-Rhabdomyosarcoma is the 3rd most common extra-CNS solid cancer in children (after Wilms tumor and neuroblastoma).
+Rhabdomyosarcoma is the 3rd most common extra–central nervous system solid cancer in children (after Wilms tumor and neuroblastoma).
 Nonetheless, it accounts for only 3 to 4% of all childhood cancers.
 Rhabdomyosarcoma belongs to a group of tumors known as soft-tissue sarcomas and is the most common cancer in this group.

-Incidence of rhabdomyosarcoma in children is 4.3/million/yr.
-Two thirds of cancers are diagnosed in children < 7 yr.
+Incidence of rhabdomyosarcoma in children is 4.3/million/year.
+Two thirds of cancers are diagnosed in children < 7 years of age.
 The disease is more common among whites than blacks (largely because frequency is lower in black girls) and is slightly more common among boys than girls.

 Although rhabdomyosarcoma can occur almost anywhere in the body, the cancer has a predilection for several sites: